wichmann-lab/python-psignifit/docs/examples/plotting.md

 To get an idea of the range of  psychometric functions that are compatible with the data, it's possible to plot samples from the posterior over  psychometric functions.
-A number of samples are plot semi-transparently over one another, creating a shaded area around the point estimate of the optimal psychometric function.
+A number of samples are plot semi-transparently over one another, creating a shaded area around the point estimate of the psychometric function.

 ```{code-cell} ipython3
 plt.figure()